smscarano/redesigned_telegram_bot_python/README.md

 Never push your token to your repository or share it.

-## RUN
+## RUN SCRIPT
 ### On Windows:
   * python main.py

 ### On Linux:
   * python3 main.py

-## USAGE
+## BOT USAGE
    Once the bot is running on your PC, chat with your bot using Telegram and send the command /list.
    You should receive a message from the bot consisting of a list of available commands.